andycroll/andycroll.com/_posts/2022/2022-12-05-find-list-debug-active-record-callbacks-in-the-console.md

 ## How does this work?

-The `#__callbacks` method on a model is [defined as a Class method via Active Support](https://github.com/rails/rails/blob/main/activesupport/lib/active_support/callbacks.rb#L68).
-If accessed directly (like `YourModel.__callbacks`) it contains all the details of the logic performed by an Active Record instance before or after changing its state.
+The `#__callbacks` method on a model is [defined as a class method via Active Support](https://github.com/rails/rails/blob/main/activesupport/lib/active_support/callbacks.rb#L68).
+If accessed directly, like calling `YourModel.__callbacks`, it return all the details of the logic performed by an Active Record instance before or after changing its state.

 The code above just pulls out the "headline" methdo calls